Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                client reads instead of subscriptions services,
                                unless otherwise configured.
                                Default: `false`.
+      --xmi, --maxmonitoreditems, --MaxMonitoredItemPerSubscription=VALUE
+                             Max monitored items per subscription until the subscription is split.
+                               This is used if the server does not provide limits in its server capabilities.
+                               Default: `not set`.
       --da, --deferredacks, --UseDeferredAcknoledgements[=VALUE]
                              (Experimental) Acknoledge subscription
                                notifications only when the data has been